A note on the $(\infty,n)$-category of cobordisms: The (infty,n) -category of bordisms Bordn

 \end{defn} Note that as the manifold $g^*M$ is the preimage of the new box, we just cut off the part of the manifold outside the new box.
+This is functorial, as it is functorial on the intervals, and, if $\tilde g_i:[k_i]\to [\tilde k_i]$ and $\tilde g=( \tilde g_i )_i$, the following diagram commutes by construction:

-\begin{notation} We denote the {\em (simplicial) face and degeneracy maps} by $d^i_j:(\PBord_n)_{k_1,\ldots,k_n}\to (\PBord_n)_{k_1,\ldots, k_i-1,\ldots, k_n}$ and $s^i_j:(\PBord_n)_{k_1,\ldots,k_n}\to (\PBord_n)_{k_1,\ldots, k_i+1,\ldots, k_n}$ for $0\leq j \leq k_i$. \end{notation}
+\begin{notation} We denote the {\em (simplicial) face and degeneracy maps} by $d^i_j:(\PBord_n^V)_{k_1,\ldots,k_n}\to (\PBord_n^V)_{k_1,\ldots, k_i-1,\ldots, k_n}$ and $s^i_j:(\PBord_n^V)_{k_1,\ldots,k_n}\to (\PBord_n^V)_{k_1,\ldots, k_i+1,\ldots, k_n}$ for $0\leq j \leq k_i$. \end{notation}

-\begin{rem} Recall from remark \ref{rem composed bordisms} that for $k_1,\ldots, k_n\geq0$, one should think of an element in the set $(\PBord_n)_{k_1,\ldots,k_n}$ as a collection of $k_1\cdots k_n$ composed bordisms with $k_i$ composed bordisms with collars in the $i$th direction.
+\begin{notation} Recall from remark \ref{rem composed bordisms} that for $k_1,\ldots, k_n\geq0$, one should think a 0-simplex in $(\PBord_n^V)_{k_1,\ldots,k_n}$ as a collection of $k_1\cdots k_n$ composed bordisms with $k_i$ composed bordisms with collars in the $i$th direction.
 These composed collared bordisms are the images under the maps